seance/paraverse/pages/characters.md

 ### Critical Success and Fumble

-A natural (i.e. unmodified) `20` is a critical success, and counts as a success, even if the roll value is insufficient.
+A natural (i.e. unmodified) `20` is a critical success, and counts as a success, even if the roll value is insufficient, unless otherwise specified.

 A natural `1` is a fumble, and counts as a failure, even if the roll value is sufficient.